kevinrodbe/library/content/02-resources-and-get.md

 ## Resources CRUD

-By using the `resources` method in `config/routes.rb` file, Rails automatically sets up the routes for the basic CRUD operations.
+By using the `resources` method in the `config/routes.rb` file, Rails automatically sets up the routes for the basic CRUD operations.

 ```
      Prefix Verb   URI Pattern                 Controller#Action